Welcome to the Macaman's Website

 Panax ginseng is an example of an adaptogen that has demonstrated an "overall normalizing effect."
 Among the active ingredients found in Panax Ginseng are substances called ginsenosides.
 The herb contains ginsenosides Rg1, which can stimulate the nervous system, and ginsenosides Rb1, which calms it.
 However ginsenosides alone do not determine the active strength of ginseng and some preparations with higher ginsenosides have lower activity, indicating that cofactors are necessary to potentiate the adaptogenic properties of ginseng.

 Maca is grown naturally in the Peruvian Andes without the use of toxic fertilizer or pesticides.
-Maca also contains eighteen amino acids to provide your body with the protein required to launch you into better health quickly and with no side effects.
+Maca also contains eighteen amino acids to provide your body with the protein required to launch you into better health quickly with no side effects.
 If you are seeking an increase in stamina as well as in increase in metabolism, or seeking a natural suplement to increase libido, Maca would be for you.
 Maca can give you the natural nutrition that you require to restore balance to the endocrine system as well as to provide a greater boost in immunity, not to mention clarity and focus.

 INCA GOLD LLC PO.
 Box 100 Badger, California 93603